RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 actually implement as a macro rather than a core feature - but take it from me - that's painful.

 Your implementation though, will actually be mostly a macroy approach.
-The work for quasiquote will happen in syntax-expand.
-Don't add new entries in your abstract syntax tree type.
+The work for quasiquote will happen in parse-exp - don't add new entries in your abstract syntax tree type.
+OR if you built syntax expand in Part 1, you could implement it there (but you will have to have ast type entries then).

-Instead, when you come across quasiquote it in your parse-exp, expand it into literal expressions, applications of the list, cons, and append functions, and occasionally arbitrary code you just call syntax-expand on.
+When you come across quasiquote it in your parse-exp, expand it into literal expressions, applications of the list, cons, and append functions, and occasionally arbitrary code you just call syntax-expand on.

 I'll give you a few small hints: